What's Happening!!

 Danielle SpencerSpencer portrayed Raj's younger sister, Dee Thomas.

 What's Happening!! is an American sitcom television series that first aired on ABC from August 5, 1976, premiering as a summer series.
 Thanks to the show's popularity, and with the failure of other shows, it eventually returned as a weekly series, that later aired for the rest of the three seasons, from November 13, 1976, to April 28, 1979.
 Created by Eric Monte (of Good Times), What's Happening!! was loosely based on the film Cooley High.
 It was television's first African-American show that dealt with teenagers, which was also a groundbreaking sitcom.

-From September 7, 1985 to March 26, 1988, a sequel series titled: What's Happening Now!!, aired in first-run syndication, with some of the major cast members reprising their roles.
+From September 7, 1985, to March 26, 1988, a sequel series titled: What's Happening Now!!, aired in first-run syndication, with some of the major cast members reprising their roles.

 What's Happening!! was Bud Yorkin's second series after he ended his partnership with Norman Lear and Tandem Productions.
 The show was produced by TOY Productions, which was formed by Yorkin, Saul Turteltaub and Bernie Orenstein, after their split.

-Compared to many other popular sitcoms of the 1970s, What's Happening!! was the first non-Norman Lear sitcom to also have tackled some challenging and complex issues such as: friendships, communication, obesity, divorce, financial struggles, unemployment, poverty, racism, gambling, dating, education, teen pregnancy, babysitting, stealing, adolescence, controlling and marriage.
+Compared to many other popular sitcoms of the 1970s, What's Happening!! was the first non-Norman Lear sitcom to also have tackled some challenging and complex issues such as: friendships, communication, obesity, divorce, financial struggles, unemployment, poverty, racism, gambling, dating, education, teen pregnancy, babysitting, stealing, adolescence, controlling, and marriage.

 Premise

 What's Happening!! follows the lives of three working-class African-American teens living in the Los Angeles neighborhood of Watts.
 The show stars Ernest Thomas as Roger "Raj" Thomas, Haywood Nelson as Dwayne Nelson, and Fred Berry as Freddy "Rerun" Stubbs.
-Additional co-stars include Danielle Spencer as Roger's younger sister Dee, Mabel King as Roger and Dee's mother Mabel.
+Additional costars include Danielle Spencer as Roger's younger sister Dee and Mabel King as Roger and Dee's mother Mabel.
 Shirley Hemphill stars as Shirley Wilson, a tough but lovable waitress at Rob's Place, the neighborhood soda shop where the boys are regular patrons.
-Recurring characters include Rob (Earl Billings), owner of Rob's Place, and Mrs. Collins (Fritzi Burr), a sardonic but caring history teacher and the sponsor of the school newspaper.
+Recurring characters include Rob (Earl Billings), owner of Rob's Place; and Mrs. Collins (Fritzi Burr), a sardonic but caring history teacher and the sponsor of the school newspaper.